Yesterland

 The two construction photos bring us back to the other major California-themed attraction—the one that opened in Anaheim in 2001.
 It also started on the wrong foot.
 It was also characterized as a “a second-rate Disneyland.”

-Fortunately, that one has now turned into something rather wonderful.
+Fortunately, that one turned into something rather wonderful.

 Here are the links to the other layers of the California postcard entrance: